Privacy and Cookie Policy (Waterfront Conference Company Ltd)

 Reference to the terms “Waterfront Conference Company” or “us” or “we” refer to Waterfront Conference Company Ltd, the owner of the Website.
 We are a company registered in England and Wales with company number 2483896 whose registered office is at 3rd Floor, Boundary House, 91 Charterhouse Street, London, EC1M 6HR.

-We are a part of Freshwater UK, a communications consultancy business (registered in England and Wales, No. 4059741), based in Raglan House, Cardiff Gate Business Park, Cardiff, CF23 8BA.
+We are a part of Freshwater UK, a communications consultancy business (registered in England and Wales, No. 4059741), based in Freshwater UK Ltd, Hodge House, 114 – 116 St Mary St, Cardiff, CF10 1DY

 Our Data Protection Officer is Haydn Evans.